This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 It occurs during pregnancy when it starts as a set of fraternal twins, but as it progresses, the two fertilized eggs merge into one, resulting in a person with two distinct sets of DNA.
-Some have been identified to have more than one red blood cell type and individuals who are both XX (sex chromosome for female) and XY (sex chromosomes for males).
+Some have been identified to have more than one red blood cell type and individuals who are both XX (sex chromosomes for females) and XY (sex chromosomes for males).
 It is very rare, and less than 25 cases have been identified as yet.

 The fetuses develop simultaneously; however, they differ in maturity as they are conceived days or even weeks apart.
 It is often observed in animals but is exceedingly rare in humans, as only a few cases have been documented.

-It often occurs with the fertilization of two or more ova from the same cycle, but from separate acts of sexual intercourse, which can result in the twins having different biological fathers.
+It often occurs with the fertilization of two or more ova from the same cycle but from separate acts of sexual intercourse, which can result in the twins having different biological fathers.
 One well-known case was described in 1810 in the United States.
-A woman had both a white and a black lover, and she became pregnant and gave birth to twins, one white and the other black.
+A woman had a white and a black lover, and she became pregnant and gave birth to twins, one white and the other black.
 Each twin had a different father.

-These are two babies that are born physically connected most often at the chest, abdomen, or pelvis and may also share one or more internal organs.
+These are two babies that are born physically connected, most often at the chest, abdomen, or pelvis, and may also share one or more internal organs.

 Per the Mayo Clinic, many conjoined twins are not alive when born or die shortly after birth.
 Due to the advancement in technology and surgery, survival rates have improved.
 Some surviving conjoined twins can be surgically separated.
-The success of the operation can vary on where the twins are conjoined, how many and which organs are being shared, as well as the experience and skill of the surgical team.
+The operation’s success can vary on where the twins are conjoined, how many and which organs are being shared, as well as the experience and skill of the surgical team.

 They are a type of conjoined twins that are extremely rare.
 It occurs when the process of separation doesn’t fully happen.
 It usually occurs eight to twelve days after conception.
 They often develop where there develop asymmetrically, with a smaller, less formed twin on the strong, larger twin.
-The stronger twin is referred to as the autosite twin, and the one that doesn’t develop is called the parasitic twin.
+The stronger twin is referred to as the auto-site twin, and the one that doesn’t develop is called the parasitic twin.